 Planning Unit: Office of the Provost

 Department: Registrar's Office

-Applicants may contact this person if they have questions about this position: Tracy Galway, email@example.com
+Applicants may contact this person if they have questions about this position: Mike Wickham, firstname.lastname@example.org, 740-593-4183

 Employment Type: Full-Time Regular

-Minimum of $38,537, commensurate with experience and credentials plus an exceptional benefits package including among others generous paid time off, comprehensive insurance, and educational benefits for employee and eligible dependents.
+Minimum $38,600, commensurate with education and experience.
+Employees also enjoy a generous benefits package which includes health benefits, paid time off, and educational benefits for employees and eligible dependents.